OlivierLDff/Recycler/README.md

 ## How to use

-### Recycler::Circular
+### recycler::Circular

-The `Recycler::Circular<T>::make(...)` behave like `std::make_shared<T>(...)` except it will recycle previously allocated T if not in use anymore.
+The `recycler::Circular<T>::make(...)` behave like `std::make_shared<T>(...)` except it will recycle previously allocated T if not in use anymore.

 This library leverage the power of `std::shared_ptr` and heavily use the thread safe `use_count()` field.
-When an object created with `Recycler::Circular` goes out from user scope, it's automatically reused.
+When an object created with `recycler::Circular` goes out from user scope, it's automatically reused.

 The `Circular` container especially shine when:

 * Items are expected to be released in the same order they got created.
 * Items are expected to always be released.

 If some item are kept by the user, then they will be removed from cache if cache grow more than it's size.
-It's also possible to explicitly release memory from the cache with `Recycler::Circular<T>::release()`.
+It's also possible to explicitly release memory from the cache with `recycler::Circular<T>::release()`.

 Max size of the cache can be set at object declaration, with templated arg `MAX`.
-Cache can be resized later to better suit needs with `Recycler::Circular<T>::resize(size_t)`.
+Cache can be resized later to better suit needs with `recycler::Circular<T>::resize(size_t)`.

-All memory in cache can be cleared with `Recycler::Circular<T>::clear()`.
+All memory in cache can be cleared with `recycler::Circular<T>::clear()`.

-> `Recycler::Circular<T, 2>` can be used for a double non blocking buffer.
+> `recycler::Circular<T, 2>` can be used for a double non blocking buffer.

 #### Example